 The UE is not expected to receive CSI-RS and SIB1 message in the overlapping PRBs in the OFDM symbols where SIB1 is transmitted.

+If a UE detects DCI format 2_0 indicating a set of RB sets available for reception as described in [6, TS38.213], the UE shall assume CSI-RS is not transmitted if any of CSI-RS resource overlaps with a RB set indicated unavailable for reception.

 If the UE is configured with DRX, the most recent CSI measurement occasion occurs in DRX active time for CSI to be reported.